umutkeremzengin/DSA210_PROJECT/README.md

 ## **Technologies Used**

 - **Python**: Data preprocessing, analysis, and visualization.
+- **React**: For building the user interface and visualizing results.
+- **JavaScript**: For integrating functionalities and enhancing interactivity.
 - **Pandas**: For data manipulation and cleaning.
 - **Matplotlib/Seaborn**: For creating insightful visualizations.
 - **Statistical Libraries**: For correlation analysis (Pearson/Spearman).